Administrative detention: Israel

 According to Addameer, Israel held 285 Palestinians in administrative detention in June 2012.
 Eighteen of them were members of parliament, out of 4,706 prisoners.
-According to B'Tselem, as of April 2012, about 308 Palestinians were being held under administrative detention by the Israel Prisons Service (IPS) and statistics on those held by the IDF were unavailable.
+According to B'Tselem, as of April 2012, about 308 Palestinians were being held under administrative detention by the Israel Prisons Service (IPS), and statistics on those held by the IDF were unavailable.
 According to IPS figures for December 2012, 178 Palestinians were being held in administrative detention (without charge or trial).
 As of December 2013, B'Tselem reported that 140 Palestinians were being held under administrative detention by the IPS.

 In August 2015, the Israeli Government approved the usage of administrative detention against Jewish settler suspects to curb the increasing number of "price tag" attacks.

 As of August 2022, more than 700 persons were held in administrative detention, all of them Palestinian including 7 Israeli citizens.

+On 2 May 2023, Khader Adnan died following an 87-day hunger strike while in administrative detention for the 12th time.

+As of the beginning of February 2024, there were 3,484 Palestinians under administrative detention according to The Times of Israel, citing an article of Haaretz.

 Japan

 In Japan, immigration detention is a form of administration detention under the Immigration Control and Refugee Recognition Act, Act No. 319 of 1951 (ICRRA).
 Minors and asylum seekers can also be subject to administrative detention.

+Another type of administrative detention in Japan (see :ja:勾留) is under Code of Criminal Procedure, individuals suspected of a crime may be held for up to 23 days without being formally charged.
+The duration of detention, within this limit, is determined by the public prosecutor and must be approved by local courts.